 Creating Fertilizer from Corn Stover Podcast Featuring Dr. Robert Brown

-Since 1934, The Iowa Farm Bureau Spokesman has been Iowa’s leading agriculture news source, and today it has the largest readership of any ag newspaper in Iowa.
-On Episode 116 of The Spokesman Speaks podcast hosted Dr. Robert Brown, Co-Director of the Bioeconomy Institute to discuss a unique initiative to produce renewable energy, fertilizer and more from corn stover, while sequestering carbon.
+Since 1934, the Iowa Farm Bureau Spokesman has been Iowa’s leading agriculture news source, and today it has the largest readership of any ag newspaper in Iowa.
+Episode 116 of The Spokesman Speaks podcast hosted Dr. Robert Brown, co-director of the Bioeconomy Institute, to discuss a unique initiative to produce renewable energy, fertilizer and more from corn stover, while sequestering carbon.

 Conversations About Carbon

 Join us and bring your lunch (virtually), as we talk with guests each month.
 We'll talk about all issues and topics related carbon repair and removal.

 Did you miss a conversation?
 Don't worry - past conversations are available to watch later on video.

 Engineers study biochar to fertilize crops, manage manure odors, reduce greenhouse gases